binitharajv/TeradataSQLTricks/README.md

 # TeradataSQLTricks

-Collection of some tricky Teradata SQL code
+This is a collection of Teradata SQLs